mousa-saeed/mousa-saeed/README.md

 - 👋 Hi, I’m @mousa-saeed
 - 👀 I’m interested in Deep learning, dynamical systems and chaos
-- 🌱 I’m doing a PhD in Brain-computer interfacing
+- 🌱 I’m a M.D. doing a PhD in Brain-computer interfacing
 - 💞️ I’m looking to collaborate on building BCI deep learning systems with Neural data.
 - 📫 you can reach me on Linkedin (https://www.linkedin.com/in/mousa-mustafa/)